Introduction to OpenShift AI

 Note: The OpenShift Developer Sandbox has a storage restriction, limiting it to 15GB.
 Therefore, default values cannot be used in this context.

-The review page displays both the workbench, cluster storage, Data Connections and Model Servers.
+The review page displays both the workbench, cluster storage, Data Connections, and Model Servers.

-Figure 8: Workbench is in Running state.
+Figure 10: Workbench is in the Running state.

 OpenShift requests permission to access the notebook in the browser.

-Figure 9: Permission granting
+Figure 11: Permission granting

 The Explore page of Jupyter Notebook provides a plethora of options to begin with.

-Figure 10: Jupyter notebook landing page.
+Figure 12: Jupyter notebook landing page.

-Figure 11: Git clone option from toolbar.
+Figure 13: Git clone option from toolbar.

-Figure 12: URI of git.
+Figure 14: URI of git.

-After fetching the GitHub repository, the project will appear in the directory section on the left side of the notebook.
+After fetching the github repository, the project will appear in the directory section on the left side of the notebook.

-• Checkout the “/openshift-ai/first-app/” directory.
+• Checkout in the "/openshift-ai/first-app/" directory.

 • Open the "openshift-ai-test.ipynb" file.